 BAPOTULIMAB, the lead antibody targeting ILDR2, is a human/mouse cross-reactive antibody blocking the immunosuppressive activity of ILDR2.

-The program is now in an ongoing Phase 1 study sponsored and conducted by Bayer evaluating the safety and tolerability of BAPOTULIMAB in patients with advanced solid tumors.
+The Phase 1 study sponsored and conducted by Bayer evaluating the safety and tolerability of BAPOTULIMAB in patients with advanced solid tumors is active and not recruiting.